GeoscienceAustralia/ptha/ptha_access/README.md

 ## [1] "Please pass one of the above source_zone names to this function to get its metadata"
 ```

-Above we called the function that is typically used to get source-zone event data.
-If not
+Above we called the function that is typically used to get source-zone event
-arguments are passed, then by default it prints the valid source_zone names and exits.
+data.
+If no arguments are passed, then by default it prints the valid
+source_zone names and exits.
+You can use this print-out to learn what the
+source-zone names are.
+They can also be found by clicking on source-zones in
+the interactive hazard map (discussed above).

 Suppose we are interested in the Puysegur source-zone.
 From the above list and/or the
 interactive viewer, we could infer that it was named `puysegur2`.
 We can then get the